What are cookies?

 The GDPR gives individuals the right to have personal data rectified if it is inaccurate or incomplete.

-Requests for rectification must be treated in the same way as requests for access.
-The following, additional, measures will apply: If NHS has disclosed the personal data in question to third parties, the DCO must inform them of the rectification where possible.
+- Requests for rectification must be treated in the same way as requests for access.
+The following, additional, measures will apply: If New Healthcare Solutions Ltd has disclosed the personal data in question to third parties, the DCO must inform them of the rectification where possible.

 Right to erasure